amazon-science/causal-validation/README.md

 1. It's strongly recommended to use a virtual environment.
 Create and activate one using your preferred method before proceeding with the installation.
 2. Clone the package `git clone git@github.com:amazon-science/causal-validation.git`
-3. Enter the package's root directory `cd SyntheticCausalDataGen`
+3. Enter the package's root directory `cd causal-validation`
 4. Install the package `pip install -e .`

 ### For Developers